tmac98/Customer-Segmentation-Using-Clustering/README.md

 # **Customer Segmentation Using Clustering**

 ## 📌 Project Overview
 This project applies **unsupervised machine learning** techniques to segment customers based on their purchasing behaviour.
-Using **K-Means and Hierarchical Clustering**, customers are grouped based on **frequency, recency, customer lifetime value (CLV), average unit cost, and customer age** to uncover distinct customer personas.
+Using **K-Means and Hierarchical Clustering**, customers are grouped based on **frequency, recency, customer lifetime value (CLV), customer age and average unit cost,** to uncover distinct customer personas.
 The analysis helps refine marketing strategies by identifying key customer groups.

 ## 📊 Key Features
 - **🔍 Data Preprocessing:** Cleaning, handling missing values, and feature engineering.